Joint Degrees and Certificates

 Annenberg's individualized, interdisciplinary curriculum offers students the flexibility to incorporate certificates or dual degree programs into their education.

 The Annenberg School for Communication offers its doctoral students a number of opportunities to customize their education by adding on additional degrees or certificates, including the Joint Degree in Communication and Political Science.
-The School also offers a Certificate in Communication and Media Policy to Penn graduate students outside of Annenberg.

 Joint Degree in Communication and Political Science